 If you have salad greens eat this with a salad or you can eat it with whatever soup you have on hand.
 You could also fry up and egg and throw it on top.

-I hope this gives you a few ideas on what to make for a few upcoming meals.
+I hope this gives you a few ideas on how to shop your cupboards.

 Keep your meals simple to start and then once you get the hang of eating this way, you can start to experiment with different flavours.